 All writers know the block, the periods of inactivity when the creative process simply dries up.
-Budapest, a city poet Billy has never visited, is the title of Julian Grey’s response to the challenge of Sundance.
+Budapest, a city the poet Billy has never visited, is the title of Julian Grey’s response to the challenge of Sundance.
 A hand clutching an old fashioned pen—the sort with a sharp nib that needs to be dipped into an ink pot—is seen like some disembodied beast with a mind of its own.
-With the camera low, cast in a blue hue, it scribbles in desultory fashion, page after page, the passage of time denoted by a change of arm from green sweater to plaid shirt,.
+With the camera low, cast in a blue hue, it scribbles in desultory fashion, page after page, the passage of time denoted by a change of arm from green sweater to plaid shirt.
 The pen also acquires a mind of its own, requiring a little firm handling.
 Overlaid animations complement the live action and stop motion as insects crawl from the nib, a bird drinks from the puddled ink.
-In a nice touch during the close, we see the blue momentarily change to sunset yellow as, through a window, golden Budapest appears to be reflected in the now 3D puddle of ink, a distraction and relief both.
+In a nice touch during the close, we see the blue momentarily change to sunset yellow as, through a window, golden Budapest appears to be reflected in the now-3D puddle of ink, both a distraction and a relief.

 Billy Collins is a tad more accessible, not to say enjoyable, than some Poet Laureates from some other countries I might mention.
 He reads his own poems with a weary assurance that suits his subjects to perfection.
 Canadian animator Julian Grey has contributed two other poems, of which Forgetfulness is a moving response to waning powers.
 He and partner Steve Angel founded the award winning Toronto-based Head Gear in 1997.

 Should you delve further and wish a pick-me-up, do view Today from the remarkable Californian studio, Little Fluffy Clouds or, in a different mood entirely, No Time from New York’s very distinctive Jeff Scher.